-Look for 'Commemoration', a piece commissioned by the Langwith-Whaley Thorns Heritage Association, to remember those lost in two separate tragic accidents in the first and second world wars.
+Look for 'Commemoration', a piece commissioned by the Langwith-Whaley Thorns Heritage Association, to remember those lost in 2 separate tragic accidents in the first and second world wars.

 From the park there are easy links to the new Archaeological Way and the Meden Valley Walks.
 The Archaeological Way leaflet is attached to this page.